amiaopensource/cable-bible/README.md

 **Max bit depth and rate:** 800 Mbit/s
 **Connectors and ports:**
 _9-pin_
+Commonly found on Apple computers.
+Can be adapted to older 6-pin and 4-pin connectors, but data transfer will be limited to the old 400 Mbit/s rate.

 #### ThunderBolt ####
 Developed by Apple as a replacement for [FireWire] (README.md#firewire-1).
 Combines computer bus data transmission with the DisplayPort digital video interface, as well as DC power, all over one cable/connection.
 The first two major versions of ThunderBolt shared a physical connector and had compatible wiring/channels, but the introduction of ThunderBolt 3 has been marked by major shifts in physical interface.
 Ports usually represented by the symbol below.